 After a restful night’s sleep, you can embark on your second day of sightseeing in Jaipur.
 On day 2 in Jaipur, head straight to the City Palace in the morning.
 Though the Royal Family of Rajasthan no longer has any administrative or legislative powers, they still own and manage the historic City Palace.
 The palace was built in the mid-18th century after Jai Singh II moved the capital from Amer to Jaipur, and like the rest of the city the Mughal-style palace is adorned in coats of classic Jaipur pink paint.

 Much of the complex is open to the public as the Maharaja Sawai Man Singh II Museum, and offers several courtyards, galleries and exhibits showcasing traditional royal costumes and weaponry for visitors to explore.
+Step into a piece of history and experience the living heritage of the city – this is why the City Palace is on every itinerary for Jaipur!

 There is also a subsection of the palace consisting of several private rooms that requires a special ticket to access: the Chandra Mahal Verandah, Mukut Mandir, Sri Niwas, Chavi Niwas (the Instagram-famous “Blue Room” at the City Palace), Shobha Niwas, Rang Niwas and Pritam Niwas can be visited if you pay for a ticket that is approximately 5 times the price of the “regular” ticket.
 Whether or not you splurge on that is up to you – we opted not to, and spent about an hour visiting the non-exclusive part of the palace.
 The City Palace is open from 9:30 AM to 5 PM and there are a variety of tickets starting at 500 Rupees for non-Indian visitors.
 Audio guides are available, or you can hire a private guide on-site for a small fee (not including tips).
 You can check the prices here.